fullers/newsscraper/README.md

 ## Requirements

 For MongoDB Connection.
-Pleas note the `mongodb://` needs to be included first in your URI.
+Please note the `mongodb://` needs to be included first in your URI.

 ```javascript